-8. An algorithmic test is one that combines biomarkers and clinical data into an algorithm to generate a disease risk assessment, prognostic result, or clinical recommendation for treatment.
+- 8. An algorithmic test is one that combines biomarkers and clinical data into an algorithm to generate a disease risk assessment, prognostic result, or clinical recommendation for treatment. - 9.
+A recessive condition is one in which both copies of a gene have a mutation (autosomal recessive inheritance), or an individual with one X chromosome is hemizygous for a mutation, resulting in an X-linked recessive condition.